 California senator removed after criticizing late lawmaker

+In this May 26, 2016 file photo Sen. Janet Nguyen, R-Fountain Grove, speaks in Sacramento, Calif.
 Nguyen was removed from the Senate floor Thursday, Feb.
-23, 2017, after refusing to stop delivering a speech cr... .
-FILE -- In this May 26, 2016 file photo Sen. Janet Nguyen, R-Fountain Valley, is congratulated by Sen. Richardo Lara, D-Bell Gardens, after the Senate approved one of her bills, in Sacramento, Calif.
+23, 2017, after refusing to stop delivering a speech criticizing former Sen. Tom Hayden for his anti-war activism in Vietnam.

 Add your comments below